139th Airlift Wing: History

-On 14 April 1962, the Missouri Air National Guard 180th Air Transport Squadron was authorized to expand to a group level, and the 139th Air Transport Group was established by the National Guard Bureau, the 180th ATS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 139th Headquarters, 139th Material Squadron (Maintenance), 139th Combat Support Squadron, and the 139th USAF Dispensary.
+On 14 April 1962, the Missouri Air National Guard 180th Air Transport Squadron was authorized to expand to a group level, and the 139th Air Transport Group was established by the National Guard Bureau, the 180th becoming the group's flying squadron.
+Other squadrons assigned into the group were the 139th Group headquarters, 139th Material Squadron (Maintenance and Supply), 139th Combat Support Squadron, and the 139th USAF Dispensary.

-The 139th Air Transport Group was assigned to Military Air Transport Service (MATS), equipped with 4-engined C-97 Stratofreighter transports.
+The 139th Air Transport Group was gained by Military Air Transport Service (MATS) if mobilized, equipped with 4-engined C-97 Stratofreighter transports.
 From St. Joseph, the 180th augmented MATS airlift capability worldwide in support of the Air Force's needs.
-Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Europe, Alaska, the Caribbean, Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.
-With the realignment of MATS to Military Airlift Command (MAC), the squadron was re-designated as a Military Airlift Squadron on 8 January 1966.
+Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Europe, Alaska, the Caribbean, Hawaii, Japan, the Philippines, and during the Vietnam War, to South Vietnam, Okinawa and Thailand.
+With the realignment of MATS to Military Airlift Command (MAC), the group was redesignated the 139th Military Airlift Group on 1 January 1966.